 If you suspect you're not being paid from the PBA, notify the QBCC.

 It is an offence to not be paid your retention amount or have your security released in line with the terms of your contract.
-You can make a complaint (PDF, 89KB) to the QBCC.
+You can make a complaint using the QBCC notification of offence form.

 If you have not been paid your retention amount or had your security released you can investigate possible payment dispute resolution options which may be available to you.
 These are outlined on the QBCC website.

 Not all contracts need a PBA.
-However, if a PBA is required, the head contractor must tell you before entering the subcontract by giving you a notice of project bank account before entering subcontract form (PDF, 620KB).
+However, if a PBA is required, the head contractor must tell you before entering the subcontract by giving you a notice of project bank account before entering subcontracts form.
 If the PBA is required after entering into the subcontract, the notice must be provided within 10 business days of the PBA being required.